Eliel512/Eliel512/README.md

 - 👋 Hi, I’m @Eliel512
 - 👀 I’m interested in web developpement and artificial intelligence
 - 🌱 I’m currently learning to build web apps with flask
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any web development project including JavaScript
 - 📫 How to reach me : elielmungo9@gmail.com

 <!---